Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 # Algorithm X Alone, No Problem-Space Reduction

-You can solve the first 3 test cases with no problem-space reduction, only Algorithm X. You will need to override AlgorithmXSolver's `_process_solution()` method to check your final grid for the following.
+You can solve the first 3 test cases with no problem-space reduction, only Algorithm X. You will need to override `AlgorithmXSolver`'s `_process_solution()` method to check your final grid for the following.

 > - no more than two of either number adjacent to each other
 > - no identical rows and no identical columns